 Palmers Brewery in Bridport is celebrating National Cask Ale Week by sending all 54 of its pubs across Dorset, Somerset and Devon some speciality bread made with Palmers Tally Ho!

 First brewed in 1949, Tally Ho! is a cult favourite with aficionados and has won many awards.
-Leakers Bakery have combined it with rye and white flour from Stoates Cann Mill in Shaftesbury to create a loaf that will appeal to fans of real ale and real bread.
+Leakers Bakery have combined it with rye and white flour from Stoates Cann Mill in Shaftesbury.
+The aim was to create a loaf that will appeal to fans of real ale and real bread.

 The result is a sweet, strong-tasting, slightly nutty loaf that makes the perfect Dorset ploughman’s lunch.